-Any payment you made with the application for extension should be entered on line 57 of Form 1040.
+Any payment you made with the application for extension should be entered on line 58 of Form 1040.
 You cannot ask the Internal Revenue Service to figure your tax if you use the extension of time to file.

 Form 2688, Application for Additional Extension of Time To File U.S. Individual Income Tax Return.
-Further extensions of the time to file, or any extension of the time to pay any tax due, are granted only under very unusual circumstances.
+Further extensions of the time to file are granted only under very unusual circumstances.
 If you need additional time to file, apply for the extension either in a letter or by filing Form 2688.
-Extensions beyond the 4month automatic extension are not granted as a matter of course.
+Extensions beyond the 4-month automatic extension are not granted as a matter of course.
 You must show reasonable cause.

-Except in undue hardship cases, an application for extension on Form 2688 will not be accepted until you have taken advantage of the automatic 4-month extension using Form 4868.
+Except in undue hardship cases, an application for extension on Form 2688 will not be accepted until you have taken advantage of the automatic 4-month extension using Form 4868

-Note: Federal tax returns mailed by taxpayers in foreign countries are filed on time if they bear an official postmark dated no later than midnight of the due date, including any extensions.
-The postmark may be foreign.
+Note: Federal tax returns mailed by taxpayers in foreign countries are filed on time if they bear an official postmark dated by midnight of the due date, including any extensions.
+The postmark can be foreign.

 Where to file.
-If you are required to file Form 1040 with the United States, file it with the Internal Revenue Service Center, Philadelphia, PA 19255.
+If you have to file Form 1040 with the United States, file it with the Internal Revenue Service Center, Philadelphia, PA 19255.